 We highly recommend getting the following books to supplement your knowledge and help you prepare for this exam:

-- CISM Certified Information Security Manager All-in-One Exam Guide.
+- CISM Certified Information Security Manager All-in-One (AIO) Exam Guide (1st Edition) by Peter Gregory – Old exam curriculum.

 We highly recommend practicing a large number of questions to get a sense of how the questions might show up during the actual exam.
 I practiced more than 2,000 questions.
 Here is the list of exam practice resources that I used to prepare for this exam:

-- ISACA: CISM Review Questions, Answers & Explanations (QAE) Manual, 9th Edition – Totally worth it.
+- ISACA: CISM Review Questions, Answers & Explanations (QAE) Manual, 9th Edition – Worth it (Old exam curriculum).

-- ISACA: CISM Review Questions, Answers & Explanations Database (online).
+- ISACA: CISM Review Questions, Answers & Explanations Database (online) – New exam curriculum.

 - Peter H. Gregory: CISM Certified Information Security Manager Practice Exams 1st Edition.